github/docs/content/repositories/working-with-files/managing-files/navigating-files-with-the-new-code-view.md

   ![Screenshot of the file tree view with emphasis on the "Tags" tab of the branch dropdown menu](/assets/images/help/repository/file-tree-view-branch-dropdown-tags.png)

 ## Working with files
-The new code view has also updated the ways in which you work with files.
-Existing features like editing a file, creating or uploading a file, and deleting a file or directory have been streamlined, and new features like quick access to editing a file in github.dev or {% data variables.product.prodname_desktop %} and integrated search-in-file function have been added.
+The new code view also includes updates to the ways in which you work with files.
+Existing functionality like editing a file, creating or uploading a file, and deleting a file or directory has been streamlined.
+You now have quick access to editing a file in github.dev or {% data variables.product.prodname_desktop %} and an integrated search-in-file function.

 1. Select a repository, then click a file within that repository to open the new code view.